-Most of the time the air we breathe is filled with tiny invisible particles posing serious dangers to our lungs, bloodstreams, and bodies.
+Most of the time the air we breathe is filled with tiny invisible particles posing serious dangers to our lungs, bloodstreams and bodies.
 Not only are these pollutants depriving us of clean air and blue skies but are dangerous for our health and wellbeing.
-The UN informs us that a quarter of deaths from heart-attack, about a third of deaths from stroke, chronic respiratory disease, and lung cancer are a consequence of these dangerous pollutants in the air.
+The UN informs us that a quarter of deaths from a heart attack, about a third of deaths from stroke, chronic respiratory disease and lung cancer are a consequence of these dangerous pollutants in the air.

 Airborne pollution is the single greatest environmental risk to human health and one of the main avoidable causes of death and disease globally, according to the UN.
 In 2016, a staggering 91% of the world population was living in places where the World Health Organisation (WHO) air quality guidelines were not met.
 In the same year, an estimated 6.5 million deaths across the world were attributed to both indoor and outdoor air pollution.

 In developing countries, as it is mostly the case with social injustices, women and children suffer disproportionately.
 Looking particularly at poor communities, one finds many people being exposed to high levels of ambient (outdoor) air pollution and indoor air pollution from cooking and heating with firewood and kerosene.
 The WHO tells us that some 3 billion people who cook and heat their homes with biomass, kerosene fuels and coal are prone to serious health risks because of indoor smoke.
 These are some of the poor that Pope Francis alluded to in his encyclical on the environment, Laudato Si’.
 He laments the disproportionate impact of the environmental crisis on the poor and how urgent change of behavior can mitigate the situation.